Research Focus of the Caspari lab

-The biogenesis of the photosynthetic machinery is based on a complicated interplay of protein import and expression of the chloroplast genome.
+To better understand the interplay between host cell and organelle, we investigate protein import in chloroplasts and opposing retrograde signalling in Chlamydomonas.
 Highly sequence-divergent N-terminal chloroplast transit peptides (cTPs) determine the import of cytosolically produced proteins.
 Research in the lab builds on the finding that cTPs consist of unstructured sequence elements upstream and downstream of a central amphipathic helix (Caspari et al. 2023) and that these sequence elements extend beyond the site where cTPs are cleaved from the transported protein (Caspari 2022).
 We use a genetic screen to test the role of cTP elements in protein targeting.
 To do this, we use leaky stop codon technology (Caspari 2020), which allows a combination of complementation and fluorescence microscopy.
 Similarly, we are interested in finding out whether the affinity of the transit peptides for the lipid composition of the target organelle membranes plays a role in determining the subcellular target site.
+In addition, we are investigating the role of H2O2 as a possible retrograde signal, which informs the nucleus which types of proteins are required in response to light stress.

 Publications